 People Making a Difference

 Mass Audubon is part of a broad conservation community that includes many inspiring individuals whom we are proud to call partners.
 Some of the people highlighted below are center-stage conservation players, while others are hard at work behind the scenes.
-We spotlight an additional person with release of every new Land Conservation e-newsletter.
+We spotlight an additional person with release of every Land Conservation e-newsletter.

 In recent years, there has been a growing recognition of the importance of conserving land for human beings.
 It is equally important to acknowledge that it is also people that make land conservation happen.
 Landowners we work with, staff from our public and private conservation partners, and especially those who support our work, all play absolutely essential roles in the process of protecting important lands across Massachusetts.
 None of it would happen without the involvement of caring people working together to make the world a better place.
 Read More